WebToffee Logo

 Settings tab

-Under settings of menu tab, you can set the FTP/auto-export settings for exporting the comments.
+Under the settings of the menu tab, you can set the FTP/auto-export settings to export the comments.
 The window appears as shown below:

 1. Select the checkbox to enable FTP import/export.